chrisbodger/veincam2019/Administration/meeting-minutes/week-6/Saturday Week 6 7-4-19.md

 * Weve currently laser cut out a hole for the camera; consideration for taking care to not impact the camera lens.
 * Ben - Current acrylic; consider shape of cut out of acrylic piece; could go a square with rounded corners or the like to reduce the material wasted.
 * Ben - remapping of pins given new circuit board layout; the Pi has pulse width modulation (PWM), theres only a few a number of pins the map to PWM.
 Ben wanted to check that this was the case.
 Josh has done so

+* Licenses are all compatible with GPLV3; this is to be noted in repository.

 ### Software
 * Main goal was to improve frame rate; achieved and done by changing the way the image  was captured and sent to the server.